sean9999/dev-db/README.md

+> [!WARNING]
+> In active developement.
+Unstable.
+Your mileage may vary

 # Local DB

 This project is designed to make it easy to work with local copies of Hard Rock / WGames databases.
 Such as: